Larry Craig

-Early life and family
+Early life, education, military service, and family

 Craig was born in Council, Idaho, the son of Dorothy Lenore (née McCord) and Elvin Oren Craig.
 He grew up on a ranch outside Midvale in Washington County.
 In 1969 he received his Bachelor of Arts degree in political science from the University of Idaho.
 At the University of Idaho, he was student body president and a member of the Delta Chi fraternity.
 He pursued graduate studies at George Washington University before returning to his family's Midvale ranching business in 1971.
 Craig was a member of the Idaho Army National Guard from 1970 to 1972, attaining the rank of Private First Class (E3), after which he received an honorable discharge.

 Craig married Suzanne Scott in July 1983 and adopted the three children she had from a previous marriage.
 Through his adopted children, Craig has nine grandchildren.

 Political career

 Craig was elected to the Idaho Senate in 1974 and reelected in 1976 and 1978.

 In 1980, Craig was elected to an open seat in the U.S. House of Representatives, representing Idaho's 1st Congressional District.
 He succeeded Republican Steve Symms, who was leaving the House to run for election to the Senate against incumbent Democrat Frank Church.
 Craig was re-elected four times, serving until 1991.
 While in the House, he supported President Ronald Reagan's push to expand vocational education.
 Craig was not a major force as a legislator during his time in the House.

 Allegations of cocaine use and sex with male teenage congressional pages by unnamed congressmen were pursued by investigators and journalists in 1982.
 Craig issued a statement denying involvement.
-Craig stated "Persons who are unmarried as I am, by choice or by circumstance, have always been the subject of innuendos, gossip and false accusations.
+He stated, "Persons who are unmarried as I am, by choice or by circumstance, have always been the subject of innuendos, gossip and false accusations.
 I think this is despicable."

 Craig served on the House Ethics Committee.
-In 1989 Craig was reported to have led an extended effort that pushed for more severe punishment of Representative Barney Frank for his involvement in a gay prostitution scandal.
+In 1989, he was reported to have led an extended effort that pushed for more severe punishment of Representative Barney Frank for his involvement in a gay prostitution scandal.